itskathylam/protocols/lysogen_supernatants_phage.md

-# Test lysogen culture supernatants for spontaneous induction of phage
+# Test lysogen supernatants for spontaneous induction of phage

 ### Equipment and supplies